-During 2017, we invested our available cash solely in various bank deposits and money market funds with various banks.
+During 2018, we invested our available cash solely in various bank deposits and money market funds with various banks.
 As of the date hereof, we do not have any material contractual commitments related to capital expenditure.

 In March 2017, our audit committee and board of directors approved, in accordance with the Israeli Companies Regulations (Relieves for Transactions with Interested Parties) of 2000, the receipt of a \$5.1 million loan, or the Loan, from our Controlling shareholder.
 The Loan was granted to the Company on March 28, 2017 for the purpose of strengthening the Company's liquidity.
 The Loan does not bear any interest or linkage differentials and is unsecured.
-The Loan is due on April 1, 2019, however, we may prepay the Loan prior to such date at our sole discretion without any penalty.
+In May 2018, the parties entered into an amendment to the Loan's agreement, under which the Company reapid the Controlling Shareholder \$2.5 million on account of the Loan's account.
+The repayment by the Company of the remaining Loan's amount of a \$2.5 million has been postponed from April 1, 2019 to April 1, 2020, however, we may prepay the Loan prior to such date at our sole discretion without any penalty.